 Dolphins love Rainbow Beach as much as we do, making it a great place to get up close to these friendly sea creatures.
 The best way to see them?
 Rent a kayak or take a sea kayaking tour.
 The chance of seeing dolphins on a tour are about 90% and you might also get to see turtles, rays and whales too.

 When the day’s done, make sure you head to the Waterview Bistro for a drink and a delicious meal.
 Perched on the hilltop, this fabulous restaurant offers views to match.
 It’s the perfect place to top off a great day.
 Make sure you try the signature seafood chowder or cook your own steak over a hot stone.

-If you’ve exhausted the best 4×4 tracks, swimming and fishing spots, there’s nothing stopping you from taking a day trip over to Australia’s largest sand island, Fraser Island.
+If you have had enough of Rainbow Beach you can also consider a day trip to Australia’s largest sand island: Fraser Island.
 Barges leave from Inskip Point throughout the day so take your 4×4 vehicle and head on over to drive 75 Mile Beach or one of the many inland tracks.
-For more information on the best things to do on Fraser Island, read our article here.
+For more information on Fraser Island, read our article here.

 Just because you can head to Rainbow Beach without a 4×4 doesn’t mean that you should!
 Completing the top 10 things to do at Rainbow Beach is only possible with your own set of off-roading wheels.
 So, make it the ultimate Aussie holiday by hiring your own 4×4 from FleetCrew in Brisbane.

-We’ve got a recreational 4×4 vehicles that’s perfect for your tribe and they all come with comprehensive insurance, unlimited kilometres and 24 hour RACQ roadside assistance.
-It’s never been easier to drive off road!
+We’ve got recreational 4×4 vehicles that’s perfect for your trip.
+The 4×4 all come with comprehensive insurance, unlimited kilometres and 24 hour RACQ roadside assistance.
+We make it easier for you to drive off road!
 Contact us for a free quote today and let us help you make your Rainbow Beach holiday one to remember.